 In Australia we have hundreds of varieties of mistletoes, so you’re bound to find some, but there a few other plants that have acquired a Christmas association for us Aussies even more strongly.
 There’s the NSW Christmas Bush, with small clusters of pale red flowers and Christmas Bells to name a few.

-Next time you’re in a branch of Eden, why not pick up a poinsettia as a gift for a friend or bring the family to choose your Christmas tree.
+Next time you’re in a branch of GRO, why not pick up a poinsettia as a gift for a friend or bring the family to choose your Christmas tree.

 By: Meredith Kirton